synapticloop/backblaze-b2-java-api/src/docs/usage-002.md

 // create a new B2ApiClient
 B2ApiClient()

-// authorize the client
+// authenticate the client
-authorize(String, String)
+authenticate(String, String)

 // create a bucket
 createBucket(String, BucketType)

 // delete bucket
 deleteBucket(String)

-// delete bucket and all containing files deleteBucketFully(String)

 // delete a version of a file
 deleteFileVersion(String, String)